BiggestLittleFC/biggestlittlefc.github.io/artshow.md

 ## Location &amp; Times

-Art Show will be located downstairs, connected to the hangout space in the <a href="/events/map/">Nevada Room</a>.
+Art Gallery will be located downstairs, connected to the hangout space in the <a href="/events/map/">Nevada Room</a>.

 <div class="one-full bg-two">